-A New Look At Jim Furyk's Swing\nJim Furyk's muscle activity is fairly quiet except for his lower leg muscles, which are balancing his body.\nGeneral Electric's motion-detection camera generates a 3-D image of Furyk's swing in motion, capturing video and invisible near-infrared light.
+A New Look At Jim Furyk's Swing\nJim Furyk's golf swing, using motion-detection technology.\nGeneral Electric's motion-detection camera generates a 3-D image of Furyk's swing in motion, capturing video and invisible near-infrared light.
 Computer software then takes that image and builds a musculature avatar.
-The avatar is rendered from GE's Healthcare-imaging technology.\nHis right gluteal, quadriceps and hamstring muscles are loading.\n\n His erector spinae and abdomen muscles also are engaged.\n\nSeveral muscles fire to stabilize his body in this torqued position, including scapular stabilizers, rotator cuffs, trunk extensors, and his right hamstrings.\nJim's trunk muscles are allowing his body to rotate left without too much side bend, while his quads and hamstrings work to stabilize his hips and knees.\nJim's right pectoral muscle fires to bring the club down.
+The avatar is rendered from GE's Healthcare-imaging technology.\n\nComments from Golf Digest fitness advisor Ralph Simpson, certified manual physical therapist and former fitness trainer on the PGA Tour.\nJim Furyk's muscle activity is fairly quiet except for his lower leg muscles, which are balancing his body.\nHis right gluteal, quadriceps and hamstring muscles are loading.\n\nHis erector spinae and abdomen muscles also are engaged.\n\nSeveral muscles fire to stabilize his body in this torqued position, including scapular stabilizers, rotator cuffs, trunk extensors, and his right hamstrings.\nJim's right pectoral muscle fires to bring the club down.
 The left latissimus dorsi and hip adductors are pulling his body through its rotation while his right glute is pushing it.
 His quadriceps are trying to stabilize his legs because of excessive knee motion.\nHis forearm, chest and rotator-cuff muscles are really contracting to brace for the hit.
-His hamstrings, quadriceps, glutes and abdomen muscles all fire vigorously.\nHis rotator cuffs have to work hard to stabilize the torquing of his shoulder joints.
+His hamstrings, quadriceps, glutes and abdomen muscles all fire vigorously.\nJim's trunk muscles are allowing his body to rotate left without too much side bend, while his quads and hamstrings work to stabilize his hips and knees.\nHis rotator cuffs have to work hard to stabilize the torquing of his shoulder joints.
 Several leg muscles are working to keep his body in balance.